-"With the precision and drive of an expert investigative journalist, the heart of a poet, and the soul of a faithful, gay Catholic conflicted by his own spiritual home, O'Loughlin's quest for answers about what the Church did—and did not do—in the mysterious and terrifying beginnings of AIDS in America unearths tragic yet beautiful stories of love and death derived from interviews with heroic nuns, priests, and laypeople who lived (and died) though this unparalleled crisis, stories that may have been lost without this magnificent and passionate documentary.
-This book shook me to my core as I confronted my own preconceptions that run contrary to Jesus’s simple yet somehow over-complicated commandment, ‘Love thy neighbor.’" -Jeannie Gaffigan, author of When Life Gives You Pears: The Healing Power of Family, Faith, and Funny People
+"With the precision and drive of an expert investigative journalist, the heart of a poet and the soul of a faithful, gay Catholic conflicted by his own spiritual home, his quest for answers about what the Church did, and did not do, in the mysterious and terrifying beginnings of AIDS in America unearths tragic yet beautiful stories of love and death that may have been lost without this magnificent and passionate documentary." —Jeannie Gaffigan, author of When Life Gives You Pears: The Healing Power of Family, Faith, and Funny People

-"Michael O’Loughlin sets his sights on an aspect of recent American history and culture too little examined.
-HIDDEN MERCY will cause discussion, argument, and maybe recommitment to an ideal of faith in action that can still play out in our day." -Gregory Maguire, New York Times best selling author of Wicked: The Life and Times of the Wicked Witch of the West
+"Michael O'Loughlin sets his sights on an aspect of recent American history and culture too little examined.
+Hidden Mercy will cause discussion, argument, and maybe recommitment to an ideal of faith in action that can still play out in our day.
+And a good thing too." —Gregory Maguire, New York Times bestselling author of Wicked: The Life and Times of the Wicked Witch of the West